Learning how to learn is life’s most important skill.

 As you work your way through this process you will slowly but surely (for some people it will be quite rapid) develop the capacity for a photographic memory.
-As a result, when it comes time to take your examination, you may be pleasantly surprised how proficient you have become at remembering everything you needed to know to excel within this subject area.
+As a result, when it comes time to take your exam, you may be pleasantly surprised how proficient you have become at remembering everything you needed to know to excel within this subject area.

 Let’s break down this process step-by-step, and guide you through its application.

-Select one branch of your mind map and read it in it’s entirety.
+Select one branch of your mind map and read it in its entirety.

 As you are reading pay attention to the colors, highlights, symbols, font sizes, images, etc. Your goal is to associate as much of the content as possible to these physical landmarks on your mind map.
-The more thoroughly you focus and concentrate upon this process, the more effective your results will be.
+The more thoroughly you focus and concentrate on this process, the more effective your results will be.

 It is also helpful here to set a time limit for this step of the 3R+T Process.
-This is after all an accelerated learning method, and time constraints are important as they will force your brain to think more efficiently about the material you are studying.
+This is, after all, an accelerated learning method, and time constraints are important as they will force your brain to think more efficiently about the material you are studying.

 Now that you have thoroughly read through the first branch of the mind map, your next step is to recall it from memory.

 Close your eyes, and picture within your minds-eye the branch you just read through in all its glory.
-Picture all the landmarks along this branch (images, colors, symbols, highlights, font sizes, etc) that make it standout clearly within your mind.
+Picture all the landmarks along this branch (images, colors, symbols, highlights, font sizes, etc) that make it stand out clearly within your mind.

 Approach this mental journey as though you are walking along a familiar comforting path in a relaxed manner.